 Lin’s insights will be used to support the design of a greenhouse energy- and mass-transfer model, to be validated using experimental data from greenhouses and cooling systems in various Australian locations.

-Lead image: CRC top-up PhD scholar Terry Lin, speaking about his research at the 2022 Protected Cropping Australia conference in March.
+Lead image: CRC PhD student Terry Lin, speaking about his research at the 2022 Protected Cropping Australia conference in March.